Ventorius/blog/monorepos.md

 ![serve](serve.png)

 This will conclude the idea of monorepo and why we should or should not use it.
 Many companies use monorepos for their codebases and they have plethora of use cases.
-Nowadays there are far more pros than cons regarding monorepo usage.
+Nowadays there are far more pros than cons regarding monorepo usage, but it's always better to try than just read, so try it at https://nx.dev/